 If your mind is set on an industry where a 2.2 degree will hold you back, you may want to consider further study.
 Look into your options and postgraduate entry requirements to see if this is something that will work for you.
 Your university careers service should be able to help you with your options.

 Bringing it all together

 Getting a 2.2 degree really isn’t the end of the world or your career prospects.
+You don’t need to worry about being jobless months after graduation.
 There are plenty of opportunities out there for you!
 Just keep an open mind and show off the employability skills and experience that you have.

 About the Author